ashhendrata/Dragons-Paradise/README.md

 ## Game Instructions:
 - 🔥 Use the ↑, ↓, →, and ← key to control your dragon
 - 🚀 To speed up or slow down the pace of the game, use the + and - keys
 - 🐷 Eat as many flying pigs as you can.
 They improve your energy level!
 But don't forget, the enemy wants to devour them too.
+Every time they do catch a pig, they'll rub it in your face with the YUM effects!
 - 🪦 Avoid the enemy dragons.
 Each collision with one of them means one life lost.
 Watch out for the OUCH visual effect!
 - 🌈 To become attain temporary invincibility, fly into a gold cloud.
 You will be invicible against the enemy temporarily and your dragon's scales will flash rainbows!
 - 🩸When two enemy dragons collide with one another, a bloodbath will ensue, killing both of them off.
 Perhaps the enemy of your enemy is your friend?